Drug Addiction Hotline in New York: Drug Recovery Helplines

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-People living in New York and are looking for assistance with substance addiction or in need of a referral can call any drug crisis hotline within the state.
+People living in New York and looking for assistance with substance addiction or in need of a referral can call any drug crisis hotline within the state.
 Victims at risk of substance abuse and want to talk to someone about it can use any free hotline number below to call in and get help.

 Delphi Health Group Drug Recovery Hotline